SquilliamX/foundry-fund-me-f23/notes.md

 when we run `forge build` in vanilla foundry, we get an `out` folder that has all the compilation details. when we run `forge build --zksync` in zksync foundry, we get a `zkout` folder with all the compilation details for zksync.

-### Deploying on ZK-SYNC
+### Deploying on ZK-SYNC Notes

 #### Running a local zkSync test node using Docker, and deploying a smart contract to the test node.
-to learn more, learn more @ https://github.com/Cyfrin/foundry-simple-storage-cu and at the bottom it has a "zn-Sync" intructions
+to learn more, learn more @ https://github.com/Cyfrin/foundry-simple-storage-cu and at the bottom it has a "zk-Sync" intructions

 run `foundryup-zksync`
 install docker.